Termite Swarm Event: Please click here to fill out the questionnaire if you see termites in your home

 Where Are Paper Wasps Found?

 Wasps can be beneficial to your flowers as they assist in pollination by eating nectar and pollen.
-In gardens, they feed on caterpillars to nourish their colonies’ larvae.
-They often build their nests near gardens in the eaves of roofs, docks, and garages, playground equipment, and trees or other vegetation.
+In gardens, they feed on caterpillars to nourish their colonies' larvae.
+They often build their nests near gardens in the eaves of roofs, docks, garages, playground equipment, and trees or other vegetation.
 Paper wasps have large populations near the Gulf Coast area but are commonly found all across the southeastern US.

 How Do I Get Rid of Paper Wasps Near My Home?